Fractional Topology in Interacting 1D Superconductors

+with label $\sigma$ to distinguish the two chains.
+The proximity of wires in realistic heterostructures will certainly make coupling between two neighbouring wires relevant.
+One prominent force will be the electrostatic one, or Coulomb interaction, between the charge carriers of both wires.
+Investigating the effects of Hubbard-like interactions as a first approximation to this is the central theme hereafter.
+Following the example of \cite{Herviou_2016}, we now include

+The presence of such (strong) interactions renders the classification of topological phases from their symmetries no longer complete \cite{Fidkowski_2010}, and exotic phases may emerge The phase diagram in the presence of such an interaction, obtained in \cite{Herviou_2016}, is presented in the figure below.

-Here the wires are distinguished by their label $\sigma = 1,2$.
-The key observation from Ref. \cite{Herviou_2016} is that far from half-filling and at large interactions, a gapless critical phase opens up.
-An important quantity to classify inherently different theories is the so-called central charge \cite{PhysRevLett.56.746}.
-This exotic phase is characterized by a total central charge $c = 1$ for the two wires.
-In quantum field theory and conformal field theory (CFT), a central charge $c=1$ may refer to a critical Dirac fermion or to a bosonic Luttinger theory in $(1+1)$ dimension.
-Here, $c=\frac{1}{2}$ can be identified to gapless Majorana fermions in the bulk or similarly Ising modes in two dimensions \cite{Karyn1999}. \\
+A key observation is, that next to the doubly topological (\emph{4MF}) and doubly trivial (\emph{polarized}) phases which one expects from coupling two Kitaev wires, additional phases appear both at large interactions and at half-filling.
+On the one hand a transition to Mott physics at large $|g|$ is observed, and (anti-)ferromagnetic ordering in the $|g| \longrightarrow \infty$ limit emerges.
+On the other hand, far from half-filling, a gapless critical phase also opens up: the \emph{double critical Ising phase} (DCI).
+An important quantity to classify critical theories is the so-called central charge \cite{PhysRevLett.56.746}.
+A central charge $c=1$ may refer to a critical Dirac fermion or a bosonic Luttinger theory in $(1+1)$D. As found in \cite{Herviou_2016}, the DCI phase is characterized by a total central charge $c = 1$.
+This can be identified with two gapless Majorana fermions in the bulk, or similarly critical Ising modes in two dimensions \cite{Karyn1999}.